yunxuanDLRS/MultiscaleSpectralSpatialTransformer-for-Hyperspectral-Image-Classification/README.md

 # MSST
-This project is an implementation of “MSST: A Multiscale Token Fusion Space-Spectral Transformer Applied to Hyperspectral Image Classification”
+This project is an implementation of “A Spatial-Spectral Transformer for Hyperspectral Image Classification Based on Global Dependencies of Multi-Scale Features”

 The code will be uploaded after the paper is published